Omaye Family members at Yuki’s wedding

 I hope you like it Pop.

 Shojiro Omaye was born in Kainan, Wakayama in 1880.
-At 22 years old he boarded the Kumano Maru at Yokohama with 76 other Japanese workers bound for Townsville, Australia.
-He was contracted with the Drysdale Brothers to work on the Pioneer Plantation sugar cane field for four years.
+When he was 22 years old, he boarded the Kumano Maru at Yokohama with 76 other Japanese workers bound for Townsville, Australia.
+He was contracted to the Drysdale Brothers to work on the Pioneer Plantation sugar cane field for four years.